warmbeach/Decentraland-hitTesting/README.md

 Now do the same for the center of your large plane with a selection that is 3 X 3
 <img src="./ReadMe/blender_10.png">

-And sepearate it so it becomes `Grid.005`
+And separate it so it becomes `Grid.005`
 <img src="./ReadMe/blender_11.png">

 In the scene selection pane of blender, you can now click on the eyeball next to `Grid` and it will turn off visibility for the rest of the plane leaving only your new meshes